auusui/auusui.github.io/projects/internbit-radgrad2.md

 ## Javascript Libraries
 * [X-Ray](https://www.npmjs.com/package/x-ray)

+I have written an essay on my experience with X-Ray here at this [link](https://auusui.github.io/essays/x-ray-scraper.html).

 * [Tatooine](https://www.npmjs.com/package/tatooine)
 * [Pupeteer](https://www.npmjs.com/package/puppeteer)

 ## Figma

 Figma is a framework website that allows users to created UI designs.
+When we first started this internship, on of our first tasks were to create 6 UI mock-ups of what we think our static site would look like.

 <img class="ui medium left floated rounded image" src="../images/Figma.png">